-- Slice the tofu into strips or cut each piece diagonally into two triangles.
+- Slice the tofu into strips or cut each piece diagonally into 2 triangles.
 Most restaurants serve the tofu in triangles.

-- In a small saucepan, place about a cup of water, soy sauce, and sugar and bring to a boil.
+- In a small saucepan, put in about a cup of water, soy sauce, and sugar, and bring to a boil.

-- Once boiling, place the tofu pieces, turn down the heat low and let them simmer for approximately 15 minutes.
+- Once boiling, put in the tofu pieces, turn the heat low, and let them simmer for approximately 15 minutes.
 Now place the drop lid (otoshibuta) on top to keep the tofu submerged and make sure it steams.

 - Turn off the heat and leave the tofu to marinate in the sauce.

-- Grab a large bowl and start to boil 8 cups of water on high heat.
+- Grab a large bowl and boil 8 cups of water on high heat.

 - As the water boils, grab a saucepan and add the dashi, soy sauce, and mirin.
-Bring them to a simmer, stir, and turn the heat off.
-Put it aside for now.
+Bring it to a boil, stir, and turn the heat off.
+Put aside for now.

 - When your water is boiling, add the noodles and cook as per packaging instructions.

-- Once the noodles are cooked, take them out and place them into two bowls.
+- Once the noodles are cooked, take them out and place them into 2 bowls.